Syncano/syncano-cli/docs/migrations/docs.md

 Each time the transfer is run - data will be duplicated.
 It's because Syncano does not support the unique constraint - and thus it's impossible to check if object with particular Parse ID is already present in the Syncano Data Objects.
-Before re-running the data import process, it's a good idea to remove your instance or already trasferred classes, or use a new one in our tool configuration.
+Before re-running the data import process, it's a good idea to remove your Instance or already trasferred classes, or use a new one in our tool configuration.

 Syncano credentials are stored in `.syncano` file under your home directory, and are used **ONLY** for communication with Syncano services.